-Americans spent over $15 billion dollars on bottled water in 2007, up from $11 billion in 2006.
+Americans spent over $18.5 billion dollars on bottled water in 2017, up 7% from 2016.
 Much of that is due to clever advertising which leads people to believe that bottled water is a healthier and better option than tap water.
 However, that is not always the case.
 In fact, most bottled water sold in the US is nothing more than repackaged tap water, bottled in an ergonomic container with a colorful label slapped on it.
 To put it simply, you are often paying for an image.

 How Much Are You Really Paying for Tap Water?